 Throughout their trip, Lori and Alison got to experience the midnight sun phenomena inherent to the summer of Lapland and Arctic latitudes.
 The further north you are, the longer and stronger the sun shines in the summer.
 During the night hours right at the Arctic Circle, the sun dips almost as low as the horizon (but not below) and in the northernmost tip of Lapland, well above the Arctic Circle, it just stays high up in the sky 24/7.
 The light is consistent and unique.

 Lori’s awarded trip went from the sea shores of the southern parts of Finnish Lapland to the most northern areas with vast treeless tundra.
 Landscapes on the way varied from massive forests and fell tops to lakes and rivers, with small towns and villages in between.
 We visited various location possibilities, such as an arctic icebreaker with 50’s decor, Christmas themed resorts from Santa’s home cavern to the Elves Hideaway, epic landscapes in one of our many national parks, a reindeer and a husky farm, tried white river rafting, and landed a helicopter on a waterfall in the midst of tundra shaped by the receding Ice Age glaciers.
-Not really having any expectations Lori was surprised with the potential Lapland holds, ”I was truly amazed at the places we ended up, each one better than the next.”
-Lori recalls.
+Not really having any expectations, Lori was surprised with the potential Lapland holds.

 SANTA, BIG SKY AND CAN-DO SPIRIT